RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 Here, we're identifying multiple "helper" functions, like `viewName` and `maybeViewImage`, which we can re-use **inside** our two distinct functions, rather than trying to create a single, master function.
-Now, this does leave some repitition in `viewChild` and `viewMother`.
+Now, this does leave some repetition in `viewChild` and `viewMother`.
 However, the guts of the logic is not repeated, since it is broken out into multiple functions that both `viewChild` and `viewMother` can call.
 Depending on what kind of computation goes into `part3`, `part4`, `part5` and `part6`, we may have many more